light-curve/light-curve/README.md

 # `light-curve`
-## Irregular time series processing tools for Rust and Python
+## Irregular time series analysis toolbox for Rust and Python

 The project is aimed to build high-performance tools for light curve analysis suitable to process alert and archival data of current [ZTF](https://ztf.caltech.edu) and future [Vera Rubin Observatory LSST](https://lsst.org) photometric surveys.